 Seamus especially appreciates all the younger musicians who have “caught the bug” and become infected with Irish music.
 “Folks like that will listen to an older singer like me and say, ‘Oh, that’s a cool song.
 I’d like try that one myself.’
 That’s my audience, and those are the people that will carry that particular tradition on.”

 Hear Irish music and song in Central PA

 Seamus can be seen performing every month at Irish traditional music sessions in Central PA.
 His favorites are:

-- The Union House Taproom (Richland) every third Saturday of the month, 5-8pm
+- Union House Taproom (Richland) 3rd Saturday of the month, 5-7 or 8 PM

 Just days after this interview, the Irish music session scene (worldwide!) was seriously disrupted due to COVID-19.
 Many sessions may be permanently displaced.
 Keep an eye on Seamus's website for updates.